jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) before the commencement of the Health and Safety in Employment Act 1992, would have been exercisable by any person in respect of an existing privilege; and
   (b) concern matters that are within the functions, powers, and duties of an Inspector holding office under section 29(1) of that Act—
 (9) Despite section 107(1)(c), the functions, powers, and duties—are exercisable by the Secretary, and the provisions of the Act relating to the existing privilege, with all the necessary modifications, apply accordingly.
-  (a) that before the commencement of this Act would have been exercisable by an inspector and that would have arisen in respect of an existing privilege, or of any condition of an existing privilege, or of any provisions of an Act that relate to an existing privilege; and
+  (a) that before the commencement of this Act would have been exercisable by an Inspector and that would have arisen in respect of an existing privilege, or of any condition of an existing privilege, or of any provisions of an Act that relate to an existing privilege; and
-  (b) that concern matters that are not within the functions of a local authority under section 30 or section 31 of the Resource Management Act 1991 or an inspector under section 29(1) of the Health and Safety in Employment Act 1992—
+  (b) that concern matters that are not within the functions of a local authority under section 30 or section 31 of the Resource Management Act 1991 or an Inspector under section 29(1) of the Health and Safety in Employment Act 1992—

 ### 109 Bonds and monetary deposits
 (1) The administration of monetary deposits and bonds held under section 108A of the Mining Act 1971, section 71 of the Coal Mines Act 1979, and section 47H of the Petroleum Act 1937 shall be carried out so that the Secretary shall continue to hold the monetary deposit or bond, and any money recovered under such a bond, but those sections shall apply so that—